 Botanical Name: Beaucarnea recurvata

-This plant is easy to grow and drought-tolerant.
+Often mistaken for a palm, Ponytail Palm is actually a semi-succulent more closely related to the Yucca.
+You'll find it's easy to grow and drought-tolerant.
 Its swollen base stores water, so occasional lack of water will do no harm.

 At the top of its trunk, long, narrow green leaves grow in a cluster, curving downward like a pony's tail.
 Keep them dust-free by spraying leaves with room-temperature water, then wiping them with a soft cloth.
 Cleaning the leaves will also help to prevent spider mites that prefer the same dry living conditions as the ponytail palm tree.

 Clusters of small, white flowers may appear on plants when they are several years old.
 However, plants that are grown indoors rarely flower.

 Beaucarnea recurvata is a slow-grower, so buy one the size you want.
 Otherwise, you'll wait years for it to grow into a large tree.

 Brown leaf tips?
 If you find that the leaf tips are turning brown, it is caused by overwatering and underwatering.
 Snip off brown leaf tips with sharp scissors or pruners, but take care not to cut too much off.